Security of Payment Definitions ACT

 "Decision" is the Adjudicator's decision [section 24].

-"Due Date for Payment" is the date on which a payment claim becomes due and payable either by virtue of a valid contract provision or if there is no such valid provision, 10 business days after the payment claim is made [section 13(1)].
+"Due Date for Payment" is the date on which a payment claim becomes due and payable, being the earlier of 15 business days** after a payment claim is given to a Respondent, and the day when the payment becomes payable under the contract [section 13(1)].

 "Intention to Suspend Work" means the right of a Claimant to suspend construction work or the supply of related goods and services.
 This right arises on the Respondent's failure to provide a payment schedule and claimed amount by the due date [section 19(2)(b)]; or provision of a payment schedule but failure to pay the scheduled amount by the due date [section 18(2)(b)]; or failure to pay or provide security for an adjudicated amount [section 26(2)(b)].
 The notification to suspend work will be in writing and provide 2 business days notice.